Eli J. and Helen Shaheen Graduate School Awards

 The nomination packet should include the following information:

-- Letter of nomination from either the Director of Graduate Studies, the Department Chair, the student’s advisor or another faculty mentor.
+• Letter of nomination from either the director of graduate studies, the department chair, the student’s adviser, or another faculty mentor.
 The letter should provide context for the importance of the nominated student’s awards, publications, and research in general.

 Note: One letter is required.
 A second letter from one of the faculty categories named above is optional.